nrwl/nx/docs/generated/cli/workspace-lint.md

 # workspace-lint

 **Deprecated:** workspace-lint is deprecated, and will be removed in v17.
 The checks it used to perform are no longer relevant.
+See: https://nx.dev/deprecated/workspace-lint

 Lint nx specific workspace files (nx.json, workspace.json)